dvidelabs/flatcc/README.md

     color: "Green Red"

-The following is also accepted in flatc v0.2.0, but future releases will require it to be explicitly configured for flatc compatibity reasons:
+The following is also accepted in flatc v0.2.0, but subsequent releases only permits it if explicitly enabled at compile time.

     color: Green Red